stuart-bradley/catan-randomiser-js/documentation/functional_requirements_specification.md

 Next.js has a number of guides for setting up various [testing libraries](https://nextjs.org/docs/app/building-your-application/testing) with the framework.

-While using [Jest](https://jestjs.io/) would have been ideal (as it also includes snapshot testing), initial configuration for Typescript didn't work so [Vitest](https://vitest.dev/) should be used for unit testing.
+While using [Jest](https://jestjs.io/) was attempted (due to prior knowledge), initial configuration for Typescript didn't work so
+[Vitest](https://vitest.dev/) should be used for unit testing.

-For E2E testing, [Cypress](https://www.cypress.io/) should be used as it allows for component testing should this be needed in the future.
-As it stands Cypress does not support component testing with [Server Actions](https://nextjs.org/docs/app/building-your-application/testing/cypress), therefore it's best to stick with E2E testing.
+For E2E testing, [Cypress](https://www.cypress.io/) due to prior experience.
+As it stands Cypress does not support component testing with
+[Server Actions](https://nextjs.org/docs/app/building-your-application/testing/cypress), therefore it's best to stick with E2E testing.
+Component testing can be handled inside Vitest.

+See Appendix D for a list of errors found during the testing process.

+### 5.1 Unit Testing - Vitest

+The main file that should be unit tested is `src/lib/CatanBoardGenerator.ts`, as this file generates the all the possible Catan boards.
+A test suite should be setup with parameterised tests for all the different algorithms.

+### 5.2 Component Testing - Vitest

+`<BoardFrom />` should be tested in the following ways:

+1. Assert the form renders with the expected fields.
+2. Assert the form select options change when `Use Seafarers` is clicked.

+`<BoardGrid />` should be tested in the following ways:

+1. Mock `useParams` and assert an `svg` is created.

+### 5.3 E2E Testing - Cypress

+E2E should cover as many user paths as possible, including those covered in 5.1 and 5.2 for completeness.
+Given there is a single user path in the application:

+1. Configure and submit a form, asserting a `svg` is created.
+This test will implicitly cover much of the functionality of 5.2.

 ### 6 Containerisation